OdiaGenAI/Indic_LLM_Resource_Catalog/README.md

 # A Catalog for Indic LLM Resources
-The aim of this catalog is to assist researchers seeking Indic LLM resources.
+This catalog aims to assist researchers seeking Indic LLM resources.
 It's a collaborative endeavor, and any input to enhance the collection of Indic LLM resources is appreciated.
 All contributors are acknowledged on the <a href="https://github.com/shantipriyap/IndicLLM_Resource_Catalog/blob/main/CONTRIBUTORS.md">CONTRIBUTOR</a> list.

 <p align="center">
 <img src="https://github.com/shantipriyap/Indic_LLM_Resource_Catalog/blob/main/magnifying-glass-7544299_1280.png" alt="llm_resource_catalog" width="250"/>